cosmos/ibc-go/docs/docs/04-middleware/02-callbacks/03-interfaces.md

 	// validation on the origin of a given packet.
 It is recommended to perform the same validation
 	// on all source chain callbacks (SendPacket, AcknowledgementPacket, TimeoutPacket).
 This
 	// defensively guards against exploits due to incorrectly wired SendPacket ordering in IBC stacks.
+	//
+	// The version provided is the base application version for the given packet send.
+This allows
+	// contracts to determine how to unmarshal the packetData.
 	IBCSendPacketCallback(
 		cachedCtx sdk.Context,
 		sourcePort string,